You can’t make a card without cardstock! Here’s how I store mine in my craft room.

 What’s great about these, is they sit nicely on my shelf (in rainbow order even) and I can keep half pieces, or scraps within, with no fear of losing any (this is why I wanted the zip top).
 Also, being carefully labelled, I know exactly which cardstock I want to match up with a project, or order in again when I’m low.

 Ahh, those teeny weeny pretty pieces!
-I currently have two places where I store my scrappy bits and inky papers.
+I currently have three places where I store my scrappy bits and inky papers.

 I have a box file, and each divider is colour coded – I did this simply by glueing a piece of coloured cardstock folder over the black divider, now I can easily reach into the correct pocket.